 pqm_single_component_flag equal to 1 specifies that the picture associated with the picture quality metrics SEI message contains a single colour component. pqm_ single_component_flag equal to 0 specifies that the picture associated with the picture quality metrics SEI message contains three colour components.
-The value of pqm_single_component_flag shall be equal to (ChromaFormatIdc = = 0), where ChromaFormatIdc is described in subclause 7.3.
+The value of pqm_single_component_flag shall be equal to (ChromaFormatIdc = = 0).

 pqm_psnr[ cIdx ] specifies the value of PSNR metric.
 The corresponding PSNR value (in dB) of the colour component cIdx of the decoded picture is derived as follows (expressed in floating point):